‘We've all been failed’ | As President Trump holds up COVID-19 relief bill, renters facing eviction grow anxious

 However, the wait is sending people on the brink of financial disaster into a fit of anxiety and frustration.

 “They did less for us this time, with more opportunity than they did last time.
-So again, that's where I do believe that [politicians] are failing us is (as) citizens,” said Johnny Bowers of Tampa.
-"Is $600...going to help us get a hotel for a week?
-You know what I mean?
-Personally, going from working for the government to being affected by it.
+So again, that's where I do believe that [politicians] are failing us as citizens,” said Johnny Bowers of Tampa.
+"Is $600 going to help us get a hotel for a week?...
+Me personally, going from working for the government to being affected by it.
 They're not helping us.
 They're doing very little."

 The military veteran says he's been out of work for eight months, is $1,800 behind on rent and is now facing eviction.
 He says he starts a new job as a cook this weekend but is unsure if the money will come fast enough to keep him in his home.